What's going on in the rest of the book?

-Time passes, as Orwell so subtly and artistically informs us with the line, "Years passed."
+- Time passes, as Orwell subtly and artistically informs us with the line, "Years passed."

-The pigs start walking on two legs.
-They train the sheep to say, "Four legs good, two legs better," which we all can agree has a nicer ring to it than version 1.0.
+- The pigs start walking on two legs and then get the sheep to say, "Four legs good, two legs better," which we all can agree has a nicer ring to it than version 1.0.

-Then comes the big, famous line from the book—the line that, for the rest of your life at cocktail parties, people will say in hopes of sounding smart, and you, thanks to having read the book, will be able to identify and laugh along into your shrimp with everyone else: "All animals are equal, but some animals are more equal than others."
-Let’s all take a moment.
+- Then comes the big, famous line from the book—the line that, for the rest of your life at cocktail parties, people will say in hopes of sounding smart, and you, thanks to us, will now be able to identify and laugh along into your shrimp with everyone else: "All animals are equal, but some animals are more equal than others."

-Watching the pigs, as a result of the clothes and alcohol and the standing on two legs, the animals peeking through the window realize there is no difference between the pigs and the humans, and there is in fact no way to tell them apart.
+- What with the clothes and alcohol and the standing on two legs, the animals peeking through the window realize that there's now literally no way to tell apart the humans and pigs.